 \section{Introduction}

-The success of Internet applications based on user generated content (UGC)\footnote{YouTube, Flickr, Twitter, and so forth} \ has motivated questions such as: How does content popularity evolve over time?
+The success of Internet applications based on user generated content (UGC)\footnote{YouTube, Flickr, Twitter, and so forth} has motivated questions such as: How does content popularity evolve over time?
 What is the potential popularity a piece of content will achieve after a given time period?
-How can we predict the popularity evolution of a particular piece of UGC?
-In most cases, popularity is defined as the total number of accesses (i.e., views) received during a given time period, but it can also be defined as the number of favorites~\cite{Cha} or re-posts~\cite{Yang2011}.
-Answering such questions provides valuable insights for social media and social network researchers, content generators, online advertisers, and Internet service providers (ISPs), amongst others.
-For example, from a system perspective, accurate popularity predictions could be exploited to build more cost-effective content organization and delivery platforms (e.g., caching systems, CDNs).
-They could also drive the design of better analytic tools, a major segment nowadays~\cite{Leskovec2011,Zeng2010}, while online advertisers may benefit from them to more effectively place contextual advertisements.
-From a social perspective, understanding the issues related to popularity prediction could be used to better understand the human dynamics of consumption processes \cite{Crane2008}.
-Moreover, the capability of predicting popularity with a computational framework is crucial for marketing campaigns (e.g. created by activists and politicians), which increasingly often use the Web to influence public opinion.
+How can we predict popularity evolution of a particular piece of UGC?
+For example, from a system perspective, accurate popularity predictions can be exploited to build more cost-effective content organization and delivery platforms (e.g., caching systems, CDNs).
+They can also drive the design of better analytic tools, a major segment nowadays~\citep{Leskovec2011,Zeng2010}, while online advertisers may benefit from them to more effectively place contextual advertisements.
+From a social perspective, understanding issues related to popularity prediction can be used to better understand the human dynamics of consumption.
+Moreover, being able to predict popularity on an automated way is crucial for marketing campaigns (e.g. created by activists or politicians), which increasingly often use the Web to influence public opinion.

-However, predicting the popularity of a piece of content, here referred to as an {\it object}, in a social system is a very challenging task.
-Due to the easiness with which UGC can be created, many factors can affect the popularity of an object (e.g., video, photo).
-Such factors include, for instance, the object's content itself, the social context in which the object is inserted (e.g., social neighborhood or influence zone of the object's creator), the mechanisms used to access the content (e.g., searching, recommendation, top-lists), or even an external factor, such as a reference in a popular blog.